Apollo887/Impact-Calc/README.md

 Mass (kg) - how heavy the object is
-Velocity (m/s) - how fast it was moving before impact Time (s) - how long the collision takes to happen (a car crumple zone makes this longer on purpose, reducing force)
+Velocity (m/s) - how fast it was moving before impact Time (s) - how long the collision takes to happen.